katcosgrove/sawcon/content/pages/index.md

       - content: >
           Jarm has been working with computers ever since she can remember.
 She sees the value in them, and she loves to help others see what she sees.
-As the first woman head of marketing at the largest Government Observability Contractor, she faced a lot of challenges to reach where she is now, but she's glad for the struggle and feels like it made her a stronger individual.
+As the first woman head of marketing at Plan.tr, she faced a lot of challenges to reach where she is now, but she's glad for the struggle and feels like it made her a stronger individual.
 She's the author of the much-lauded feminist book *From Lean In To Step Over: A Woman's Guide to Success in the Enterprise.*
         align: left
         image: images/jarm2.jpeg
         image_alt: >-